archaic10/generate-changelog/README.md

 - v1.0.0
 - 1.0.0

-This action too changes the package.json file version of the default branch.
+This action too changes the package.json file version of the default branch and generate changelog.

 ### Example